Răzvan Țârlea

-Răzvan Casin Țârlea (born 5 August 1979 in Oradea) is a Romanian footballer who plays for Liga IV side Olimpia Salonta.
+Răzvan Casin Țârlea (born 5 August 1979) is a Romanian former footballer who played for teams such as Universitatea Cluj, Petrolul Ploiești or Gabala, among others.

 Career

 Țârlea's youth career started during the late 1990s at CSȘ Bihorul, a team from his hometown of Oradea.

 He made his senior debut for Portul Constanța, but then was picked up by Farul Constanța.
 He had an unsuccessful stay, playing only one game.
 After that, he switched to Midia Năvodari in the second-highest Romanian league, where he played for 2 seasons and appeared in 39 matches, scoring two goals.
 Later Țârlea would go on to play for Universitatea Cluj for four seasons, helping to get the team promoted from the third-highest to the second-highest league.

 He played 61 games and scored 3 goals and during the winter of 2005–2006, he transferred to city rivals CFR in the Liga 1, the top division of Romania.
 He failed to win a place in the starting eleven and, after six matches in one-year and a half, he moved to Politehnica Iași for a short period before joining Petrolul Ploiești.
 On 17 August 2009, Țârlea signed an initial one-year contract with Azerbaijani club Gabala FC.